-This policy is guided by our four Christian values: respect; responsibility; resilience and reflection.
+This policy is guided by our Christian values: love, compassion, respect, perseverance, courage and responsibility.
 Horton Kirby Primary School is dedicated to ensuring that our school environment supports learning and the wellbeing of pupils and staff through a strong sense of community, where we value all children, regardless of need, ability, race, gender or wealth.
 Cooperation, support, and respect are the foundations of our community and we work hard to provide a safe school where pupils feel included in every aspect of school life and comfortable to voice their opinions.